sztamas/django-iprestrict-redux/docs/changing_and_reloading_rules.rst

 The advantage of this approach is that you don't have to restart your server every time you change your rules.
 The disadvantage is that on each request a query will be executed that selects the first row from the ``reloadrulesrequest`` DB table.

+As a more convenient alternative you can also visit the https://YOUR_DOMAIN/PATH_BEFORE_IPRESTRICT/iprestrict/reload_rules URL as a Django superuser to reload the rules.

 Changing the rules on a production server
 -----------------------------------------